josepcrespo/tenejob-laravel-api/readme.md

 > `php composer-setup.php --filename=composer`
 > In that case, you should run `composer install` in order to install the dependencies.

-7. Laradock introduces the Workspace Image, as a development environment.
-It contains a rich set of helpful tools, all pre-configured to work and integrate with almost any combination of Containers and tools you may choose.
-We should use this Workspace container to execute the Laravel migration files.
+7. _Laradock_ introduces the _Workspace Image_, as a development environment.
+It contains a rich set of helpful tools, all pre-configured to work and integrate with almost any combination of _Containers_ and tools you may choose.
+We should use this workspace container to execute the _Laravel_ migration files.

 `docker-compose exec workspace bash`

-8. Run the Laravel migration files to create all the tables into the MySQL container.
+8. Run the _Laravel_ migration files to create all the tables into the _MySQL_ container.

 `artisan migrate`